zjcochran/Ansible-Learning-Files/Ansible-swarm/README.md

 # Ansible-Learning-Files
-Personal Ansible files used for learning of Ansible and Docker Swarm on Raspberry Pis.
+Personal Ansible files used for learning of Ansible and Docker Swarm on Raspberry Pis running Raspbian.

 Modify IP addresses in the inventory file for your Pi devices.